mmaldo/RepData_PeerAssessment2/README.md

 RepData_PeerAssessment2
 =======================
 ## Goal
 The goal of this anlysis was to identify to most damaging severe weather events across the US.
-You can view the full report on Rpubs at the following rpubs.com link.
+You can view the full report on RPubs at the following rpubs.com link.

 [R Publication](http://rpubs.com/mmaldo/USWeatherEvents)